 license examiner is unavailable due to testing or if you wish to inquire with

-supervision of the Athens office, you may call the State DPS Decatur office at (256)
+supervision of the Athens office, you may call the State ALEA Decatur office at (256)

 If you are applying for a new driver license, a learner's license, a new ID

 boat operator's license, then you will test with the State

 license examiner.
 If you are transferring an out-of-state driver license